RosanneUssery/Midterm-Project-SD13/README.md

 In order to achieve these goals, we will be using group project and agile methodologies to work together and create a product.
 We will be using scrum techniques to keep on track and make sure we meet all of the project's goals.

+Our wireframe is designed to demonstrate the general idea of what our site will look like.
+Each page represented is a basic page required for functionality of the website.
+We may have to add more pages as development continues.

+Main page:
 <img src="Wireframe/CMEEHomepage.png">

+New user update page:
 <img src="Wireframe/CMEENewUser.png">

+Search page for inventory:
 <img src="Wireframe/CMEESearchPage.png">

+Upload page for inventory information:
 <img src="Wireframe/CMEEExchangePage.png">